bosbase/rust-sdk/docs/CACHE_API.md

 ## Overview

-BosBase caches combine in-memory [FreeCache](https://github.com/coocood/freecache) storage with persistent database copies.
-Each cache instance is safe to use in single-node or multi-node (cluster) mode: nodes read from FreeCache first, fall back to the database if an item is missing or expired, and then reload FreeCache automatically.
+BosBase caches combine in-memory storage with persistent database copies.
+Each cache instance is safe to use in single-node or multi-node (cluster) mode: nodes read from first, fall back to the database if an item is missing or expired, and then reload automatically.

 The Rust SDK exposes the cache endpoints through `pb.caches`.
 Typical use cases include: